 Artex ceiling repairs should be treated with caution as they may contain asbestos!
 If you’re claiming on your insurance for your repairs, it’s important to choose the right contractor to ensure your repairs are treated with care.
 This is because, white asbestos (Chrysotile) was widely used to strengthen Artex textured coatings, until it was banned in 1999.
 As a result, Asbestos is being found in properties decorated with Artex during this time.

 Water damage to Artex ceilings is very common, usually due to a burst or leaking pipe above.
-However, if you’re claiming on your insurance for your repairs, it’s important to choose the right contractor to ensure your repairs are treated with care.
-This is because, white asbestos (Chrysotile) was widely used to strengthen Artex textured coatings, until it was banned in 1999.
-As a result, Asbestos is now being found in the properties decorated with Artex during this time.
-Unfortunately, there are a lot of home owners and contractors who are unaware of this and carry out Artex ceiling repairs with out testing it first!
+However, unfortunately there are a lot of home owners and contractors who are unaware of the potential dangers of disturbing Asbestos.
+As a result, a lot of Artex repairs are carried out without testing it first!
 Please note that textured coatings only pose a risk when you damage or disturb them.
 So if your Artex needs repairing – don’t panic we’re here to help!